 Cardio Activity Examples

-Aside from aerobic activity, your workout routine should include resistance training of some form, whether lifting weights, doing circuit training workouts, or bodyweight exercises.
+Aside from aerobic activity, your workout routine should include some form of resistance training, whether it involves lifting weights, circuit training, or bodyweight exercises.

 So when calculating, “how much exercise do I need?” there is just one more component.

-The CDC recommends doing a minimum of two total-body strength training workouts per week, targeting all of the major muscle groups in the body.
+The CDC recommends performing a minimum of two total-body strength training workouts per week, targeting all major muscle groups in the body.

-These muscle-strengthening training workouts should be above and beyond the 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity exercise.
+These muscle-strengthening training workouts should be in addition to the 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity exercise.

 Strength Training Examples